Ann-Anahit/CreativeFails/TESTING.md

 |I want to Receive and Give Feedback.                                        | The User can only read the other posts, he can't give feedback yet.
 | I want to Signe up and Sign in. | The User can sign up and sign in easily.                                                  |
 | I want responsiveness from my website.                   | The website has full responsiveness.                                                                                                          |
-|I want to Connect with the Community.                                        | The User can only read the other posts, he can't connect with the community yet.
+|I want to Connect with the Community.                                        | The User can comment and like the other posts
 <br>
 - Returning Visitors

 | Expectation                                          | Result                                                                                  |
 | :--------------------------------------------------- | :-------------------------------------------------------------------------------------- |
-| I want to edit my posts | The user can't edit the own posts yet.
+| I want to edit my posts | The user can edit and delete the own posts.
 | I want to Explore New art Projects.                | The user can see the posts and read them.              |
 | I want to write new articles.                  | The user can write new articles.|